fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 ![Compare & pull request](../../images/11/part11d_00.png)

-To open a new pull request, open your branch in GitHub and click on the green "Compare & pull request" at the top.
-You will be presented with the form where you can fill in pull request description.
+To open a new pull request, open your branch in GitHub and click on the green "Compare & pull request" button at the top.
+You will be presented with a form where you can fill in the pull request description.

 ![Open a new pull request](../../images/11/part11d_01.png)